SAP-samples/teched2022-AD163/JavaScript/exercises/ex10_B/README.md

 4. Open `sensormanager/css/style.css`.

 5. Add the css properties for the `div` element which is created by your thermometer control.
-In the first step it is just a gray square displaying the temparature.
+In the first step it is just a gray square displaying the temperature.

 ***sensormanager/webapp/css/style.css***